 Discharge to a POTW can be accomplished in various ways.
-Most airports have a direct connection to a suitable sanitary sewer, while others have found over-the-road tanker transport to an offsite discharge location to be cost effective if quantities to be disposed of are small.
-An industrial user permit must be obtained to discharge to a POTW.
-Conditions and restrictions may apply to the volume, concentration, load, and flow rate of discharge.
-Monitoring requirements may also be applied.
+Some airports have been able to connect directly to a suitable sanitary sewer, while others have found over-the-road tanker transport to an offsite discharge location to be cost effective.

 Biochemical oxygen demand (BOD) loadings in deicing discharges to sanitary sewers are typically in the range of several thousands to tens of thousands of pounds per day.
-Allowable BOD discharge rates are always site-specific and depend on POTW capacity and the relative volumes and loadings of the deicing discharges.
-The success of the practice at an individual airport can be evaluated by assessing the airport's ability to fully utilize hydraulic and BOD loading allowances, the number of exceedances of those allowances, the number of instances in which the POTW restricts discharges to below those allowances, the need to seek out alternative disposal practices on a short-term or long-term basis, and the current discharge fees and potential future increases in discharge fees imposed by the POTW.
+However, allowable BOD discharge rates are always site specific and depend on the relative magnitudes of the airport discharges and POTW capacity.
+The success of the practice at an individual airport can be evaluated by assessing the airport's ability to fully utilize hydraulic and BOD-loading allowances, the number of exceedances of those allowances, the number of instances in which the POTW restricts discharges to below those allowances, the need to seek out alternative disposal practices on a short-term or long-term basis, and the extent of unplanned increases in discharge fees imposed by the POTW.